LeiSunUofT/WorkshopPRS/README.md

 ### There is also a (restricted) hands-on session (TBA)
 - developed by [Dr. Vanessa Goncalves](https://www.psychiatry.utoronto.ca/faculty/vanessa-f-gon%C3%A7alves), [Dr. Arun Tiwari](https://www.psychiatry.utoronto.ca/faculty/arun-tiwari) and [Dr. Clement Zai](https://lmp.utoronto.ca/faculty/clement-zai)

+### Finally, recording of the presentations are available for a year, if you have registered for the IGES workshop or to register at [International Genetic Epidemiology Society IGES Educational Workshop](https://iges.memberclicks.net/2020-educational-workshop).